French camps offer frogs legs, taste of British weather

 Relentless drizzle halted at least one training session for the Colombian, Australian and Italian BMX riders for fear of injury on the steep starting ramp -- a reminder their Olympic experience will be subject to Britain's changeable weather.

-A more acclimatised Belgian struggled on, his trainer stoically mopping rainwater from the potentially perilous ramp.
+A more acclimatized Belgian struggled on, his trainer stoically mopping rainwater from the potentially perilous ramp.

 "At least we can train and feel like we're in London here," said Italian BMXer Manuel de Vechi.